Alice came to a fork in the road.

-We went aboard the Philtranco bus in Pasay bound to Diosdado Macapagal International Airport in Clark.
+Availed the Philtranco bus in Pasay bound to Diosdado Macapagal International Airport in Clark.
 It was the last trip for the day at 2:30 PM.
 It made a stop at the Megamall terminal to picked up more passengers.
 Aircon Bus Fare is P350.00.

 We reached the Airport at 5 PM.
 We were kind of early for our 8:45 flight, but we do have a plan B, if we could only check in our luggage instantly and leave.
 Unfortunately the gate opens at 6 PM.
 We found ourselves killing some time by A. shoot aircrafts and CESSNA planes, B. doing my make-up, C. facebooking, D. Dinner at the Airport.